jaimefps/book-graph-explorer/README.md

 ## todo

-- double preview UX
-- if in connection mode, show preview for both selected items:
+NOW: text with link and modal for navigating content

 ---

-- add info icon with tooltip to the node selection header, explaining that we already remove options that are not applicable to the desired query mode

-- when a node is focused, all the edges that come OUT OF it should change color
-- when a node is focused, all the edges that come INTO it should change color?
+- auto focus on the root requested node
+- open modal when clicking text links

 ---

-BUGS:

-- improve canvas & button positioning, still preventing canvas from taking over whole screen on mobile.

 - create hook to track changes to window size, consider re-centering automatically when screen size changes; only applied when screen is shrunk, not enlarged

 ---

-flow:

-A. show large button list:

-1. get ancestry tree
-2. get descendancy tree
-3. get connection tree
-4. free exploration (postpone)

-B. select statement

-- one (or two) dropdowns
-- book view on the right-hand side shows the text for the selected statement
-- clicking text links changes the selected statement un the dropdown
-- "Generate" button to pick and submit query

-C. show graph

-- auto focus on the root requested node
-- open modal when clicking text links
+- maybe auto-filter some elements from the autocomplete, if so add info-icon to the section header explaining why they are disabled or removed.
+- when a node is focused, all the edges that come OUT OF it should change color
+- when a node is focused, all the edges that come INTO it should change color?

 ---